MahatmaK/Homework3/README.md

 # Python
-Repository created for Homework 3 related to VBA due on 4/6/21.
+Repository created for Python project.

 ** ASSUMPTIONS **
 - For exporting the files, I placed values in unique cells but headers/sentences/dashes I left in one cell.